Chris-Luong/COMP3900-capstone/backend/README.md

+`npm install`
-Use npm install to install node_modules
+- to install all node modules

+Go to Utils/Swagger: `node swagger.js`
+- to update the swagger documentation